NREL/EVI-Dist/README.md

 ![image](dashboard/fig/comparison.png)

-You can see the statistical results for each transformer and the selected controller type under the Stats tab.
+You can see the statistical results for each transformer and the selected controller type under the **Stats** tab.
 Additionally, you can manually change the threshold value and re-compute the stats accordingly.
+If you already uploaded customer level AMI data file, you can see the coincidence results under the **Stats** tab when **Show feeder level plots** is switched on.

 ![image](dashboard/fig/stats.png)